 Visiting the Tombs

 As you explore the tombs of Saqqara, there’s one crucial thing you need to keep in mind: the artwork in the tombs was never intended for the eyes of the public, or even for the living.
-The reliefs were only meant to be observed by the spirit, or ka, of the deceased.
+The reliefs were only meant to be observed by the spirit of the deceased.

 These tomb reliefs have provided us with a lot of crucial information regarding daily life activities in ancient Egypt.
 But were they merely pleasant scenes from the life of the deceased, or did they contain a deeper symbolic meaning?